-Have you ever tried to take pictures of chocolate?
+Have you ever tried taking pictures of chocolate?

 If you have, it may have been a struggle.
-Chocolate is the problem child of the food styling world.
+Chocolate can be tricky to photograph.

 Here are seven tips to help you create tantalising images of the famous cocoa-based treat.

 7. Choose Suitable Props and Backgrounds to Flatter the Chocolate

 The props you use for your chocolate photography depends on the style you aim for.